Released: 22nd March 1999

 Chart run (2007): 17

-Billie was initially marketed as the rebellious, affably precocious girl next door – and her early singles reinforced that with their playground chant choruses.
-Suddenly though, we were confronted with a song that dropped the gimmicks and saw our adolescent chanteuse trying to – shock horror – actually sing.
-Furthermore, it was on a song whose appeal took time to reveal itself; Honey To The Bee has an incredibly catchy melody that has arguably endured better than any other single from Honey To The B. Two decades since its release, we still find the song sneaking into our brains with little prompting – and whilst that’s in part due to the songwriting, Billie also deserves a lot of credit for her performance; she absolutely nails it and is an imperative cornerstone of this bonafide earworm.
+Billie was initially marketed as the rebellious, affably precocious girl next door, and her early singles reinforced that with their playground chant choruses.
+Suddenly though, the strategy switched to a song that dropped the gimmicks and showed that – shock horror – she could actually sing.
+Furthermore, it was on a song whose appeal took time to reveal itself; Honey To The Bee has an incredibly catchy melody that has arguably endured better than any other single from Honey To The B. More than two decades since its release, the track remains an immaculately crafted earworm.
+And while that’s in part due to the songwriting, Billie also deserves a lot of credit for her performance; she absolutely nails it and is an imperative cornerstone of the song’s appeal.

 In the years following the demise of her music career, it became painfully evident that Billie Piper didn’t really enjoy being a pop star all that much.
 And that is such a shame because she was bloody good at it.
-It was always clear that she had an appealing quality to her voice, but this was the first time that we truly got a sense of how instrumental it could be in elevating her material.
-Indeed, her performance on Honey To The Bee makes the song more sensual than we imagine it was ever intended to be.
+It was always clear that she had an appealing quality to her voice, but Honey To The Bee is the first time it truly became instrumental in elevating her material, and makes the song far more sensual than it was probably intended to be.

-The verses are nonchalantly breezy, as Billie dreamily ponders: “I float on air light as any feather, your love so sweet like an open flower” – but somewhere around the pre-chorus the song suddenly switches rapidly from thinly-veiled suggestiveness into full-on filth.
-It didn’t necessarily come across that way at the time, but if Honey To The Bee wasn’t referring to digital penetration with the statement: “I’m dreaming of the candy in your fingertips” then it had little other meaning – and we always like our pop music to have a meaning.
-As if to emphasise the point, Billie’s delivery of the song at this point becomes more salient and, dare we say it, sexual.
-You can almost feel the pent-up frustration as she hits the middle-eight, urging: “You’re the only one who can get me there, when you gonna hear my prayer, yeah” as the backing vocalists interject with cries of: “Heaven!”
-Yes, suddenly Honey To The Bee has transitioned from whimsical daydream to horny gospel breakdown.
-You feel there’s almost nowhere for the song to go but orgasmic meltdown but in a remarkable display of aural edging, Billie pops the lid back on her honeypot and the track concludes by going full-circle on itself; a gentle melody bookending an epic struggle with teenage concupiscence.
+The verses are nonchalantly breezy, as Billie dreamily ponders: “I float on air light as any feather, your love so sweet like an open flower”.
+But somewhere around the pre-chorus the song suddenly switches rapidly from thinly-veiled suggestiveness into full-on filth.
+It didn’t necessarily come across that way at the time, but if Honey To The Bee wasn’t referring to digital penetration with the statement: “I’m dreaming of the candy in your fingertips” then it’s unclear what other meaning there could be.
+As if to emphasise the point, Billie’s delivery of the song becomes more salient and perhaps even sexual.
+There’s a pent-up frustration as she hits the middle-eight, urging: “You’re the only one who can get me there, when you gonna hear my prayer, yeah” as the backing vocalists interject with cries of: “Heaven!”.
+Suddenly Honey To The Bee has transitioned from whimsical daydream to horny gospel breakdown.
+There’s almost nowhere for the song to go but orgasmic meltdown.
+However, in a remarkable display of aural edging, Billie pops the lid back on her honeypot and the track concludes by going full-circle on itself; a gentle melody bookending an epic struggle with teenage concupiscence.

 I’m thinking about your sugar lips